 We have a complaint.

-Truth be told we have lots of complaints, but we’re on a bitching diet and are limiting ourselves to one really good bitch a day.
+Truth be told we have lots of complaints, but we’re on a ranting diet and are limiting ourselves to one really good rant a day.

 We’ll keep this one short and sweet.